AbdelrahmanYehiaGharib23/MyShop/README.md

 - Uses **Memory Cache** to improve category retrieval performance.
 - Shopping Cart is implemented using **ASP.NET Core Session**.
 - Authentication and Authorization are powered by **ASP.NET Core Identity**.
+- A SQL Server backup (`Database/MyShop.bak`) is included for quick project setup.

 ---